Frequently Asked Questions2024-08-28T08:03:00-05:00

 Key Characteristics of 0DTE Options

-• High Sensitivity: With mere hours before expiration, 0DTE options exhibit heightened sensitivity to fluctuations in the underlying asset’s price.
+• High Sensitivity: With mere hours before expiration, Zero Day options exhibit heightened sensitivity to fluctuations in the underlying asset’s price.

-• Accelerated Time Decay: The extrinsic value of 0DTE options diminishes rapidly as expiration approaches, intensifying the impact of time decay.
+• Accelerated Time Decay: The extrinsic value of these options diminishes rapidly as expiration approaches, intensifying the impact of time decay.

 • Potential for High Returns: Their brief lifespan allows for substantial returns if the underlying asset moves significantly in the anticipated direction.